DiscreteMaths/DM04-Functions/NEW Algorithmic Trading Using Matlab-ECarroll.md

 Algorithmic trading uses algorithms to drive trading decisions, usually in electronic financial markets.
-Applied in buy-side and sell-side institutions
+Applied in buy-side and sell-side institutions algorithmic trading forms the basis of high-frequency trading, FOREX trading, and associated risk and execution analytics.